-- 1 istered designs.
-The file shall be available for use by the - 2 public under such conditions as the Administrator may pre- - 3 scribe.
+23 "(b) FILE OF REPRESENTATIVES OF REGISTERED DE24 SIGNS.-The Administrator shall establish and maintain a 25 file of the drawings or other pictorial representations of registered designs.
+The file shall be available for use by the public under such conditions as the Administrator may pre scribe.

-4 "\$ 1216, Fees
+4 "§1216.
+Fees

-- 5 "The Administrator shall by regulation set reasonable - 6 fees for the filing of applications to register designs under - 7 this chapter and for other services relating to the adminis- - 8 tration of this chapter, taking into consideration the cost - 9 of providing these services and the benefit of a public record.
+5 "The Administrator shall by regulation set reasonable 6 fees for the filing of applications to register designs under 7 this chapter and for other services relating to the adminis-8 tration of this chapter, taking into consideration the cost 9 of providing these services and the benefit of a public record.

-10 "§ 1217.
+10 "§1217.
 Regulations

-- 11 "The Administrator may establish regulations for the - 12 administration of this chapter.
+11 "The Administrator may establish regulations for the12 administration of this chapter.

-13 "§ 1218.
+13 "§1218.
 Copies of records

-- 14 "Upon payment of the prescribed fee, any person may - 15 obtain a certified copy of any official record of the Office - 16 of the Administrator that relates to this chapter.
-That copy - 17 shall be admissible in evidence with the same effect as the - 18 original.
+14 "Upon payment of the prescribed fee, any person may 15 obtain a certified copy of any official record of the Office 16 of the Administrator that relates to this chapter.
+That copy 17 shall be admissible in evidence with the same effect as the 18 original.

-19 "§ 1219.
+19 "§1219.
 Correction of errors in certificates

-- 20 "The Register may, by a certificate of correction under - 21 seal, correct any error in a registration incurred through - 22 the fault of the Office, or, upon payment of the required - 23 fee, any error of a clerical or typographical nature occur- - 24 ring in good faith but not through the fault of the Office. - 25 Such registration, together with the certificate, shall there-

-- 1 after have the same effect as if it had been originally issued - 2 in such corrected form.
+20 "The Register may, by a certificate of correction under 21 seal, correct any error in a registration incurred through 22 the fault of the Office, or, upon payment of the required 23 fee, any error of a clerical or typographical nature occur-24 ring in good faith but not through the fault of the Office.
+25 Such registration, together with the certificate, shall thereafter have the same effect as if it had been originally issued in such corrected form.

-3 "§ 1220.
+3 "§1220.
 Ownership and transfer

-- 4 "(a) Property Right in Design.-The property - 5 right in a design subject to protection under this chapter - 6 shall vest in the designer, the legal representatives of a de- - 7 ceased designer or of one under legal incapacity, the em- - 8 ployer for whom the designer created the design in the case - 9 of a design made within the regular scope of the designer's - 10 employment, or a person to whom the rights of the designer - 11 or of such employer have been transferred.
-The person in - 12 whom the property right is vested shall be considered the - 13 owner of the design. - 14 "(b) Transfer of Property Right.-The property - 15 right in a registered design, or a design for which an appli- - 16 cation for registration has been or may be filed, may be - 17 assigned, granted, conveyed, or mortgaged by an instrument - 18 in writing, signed by the owner, or may be bequeathed by - 19 will. - 20 "(c) OATH OR AFFIRMATION OF TRANSFER.-An ac- - 21 knowledgment under section 1212 shall be prima facie evi- - 22 dence of the execution of an assignment, grant, conveyance, - 23 or mortgage under subsection (b). - 24 "(d) RECORDATION OF TRANSFER.-An assignment, - 25 grant, conveyance, or mortgage under subsection (b) shall
+4 "(a) PROPERTY RIGHT IN DESIGN.-The property 5 right in a design subject to protection under this chapter shall vest in the designer, the legal representatives of a de-6 7 ceased designer or of one under legal incapacity, the em-8 ployer for whom the designer created the design in the case 9 of a design made within the regular scope of the designer's 10 employment, or a person to whom the rights of the designer 11 or of such employer have been transferred.
+The person in 12 whom the property right is vested shall be considered the owner of the design.
+13

+14 "(b) TRANSFER OF PROPERTY RIGHT.-The property 15 right in a registered design, or a design for which an appli-16 cation for registration has been or may be filed, may be 17 assigned, granted, conveyed, or mortgaged by an instrument 18 in writing, signed by the owner, or may be bequeathed by 19 will.

+20 "(c) OATH OR AFFIRMATION OF TRANSFER.-An ac21 knowledgment under section 1212 shall be prima facie evi22 dence of the execution of an assignment, grant, conveyance, 23 or mortgage under subsection (b).